kungsik/text-fabric-data/docs/_features/hebrew/extrabiblical/0_home.md

 [etcbc4c dataset of the Hebrew Bible](https://etcbc.github.io/text-fabric-data/features/hebrew/etcbc4c/0_overview.html).
 There are little deviations in the contents though.
 Using Text-Fabric, it is easy to explore the details, e.g. with `F.`*feature*.`freqList()`.
+Note that in this dataset pronominal suffixes are separate words.

 See also
 [tutorial (Hebrew)](https://github.com/etcbc/text-fabric/blob/master/docs/tutorial.ipynb)